 Cons: The tornado risk is 45% higher than the national average.

-Notes: Yulee has maintained its population in the last decade.
+Notes: Yulee has grown 10% during the last decade.
 Interstate 95 is just west of town and provides direct access into Jacksonville.
 Florida State College's Betty Cook Nassau Center is here and has a Center for Lifelong Learning.
 Home prices have decreased 2% since a year ago.

 Recommended as a Retirement Spot?
 Yes

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.

 International trade and citrus are also major contributors to the state's economy.
 Eighty percent of the nation's oranges and grapefruits are grown here, and 40 percent of all U.S. exports to Latin America flow through Florida.